AdobeDocs/commerce-learn.en/help/merchant/business-intelligence/1-overview.md

 description: Learn about the three core components within the Business Intelligence product that provide a complete business intelligence solution.
 kt: 5724
 doc-type: feature video
-solution: Adobe Commerce
+solution: Adobe Commerce, Magento Business Intelligence
-product: business intelligence
 audience: all
 activity: use
 ---